Schwartz-Lab-NU/Lab_Protocols/Protocols/Rig_Set_up.md

     - Turn on the pulse generator.
     - Dip the tip of both wires in the 3M sodium chloride solution for  about 15 seconds or until the wire tip is sufficiently black
     - Do not let the wires touch while in the solution.
+- Put the reference electrode in.

 - Base position:
     - Set 10x objective at 7000 uM
     - Put the electrode in and find it.
     - Set electrode coordinates to 0
-    - Swing out the electrode
+    - Swing out the electrode and check that it swings in and out without breaking.
+    - Bring the electrode and objective down until the electrode touches the solution.
-    - Change the objective to 60x and go up to 7000 uM
+    - Change the objective to 60x.

-            In rig A, the difference between the 10x and 60 objective is around 1200 uM (i.e 3000 uM in 60x will take you to 4200 in 10x), in rig B it is around 2000 uM
+            In rig A, the difference between the 10x and 60 objective is around 1200 uM (i.e 3000 uM in 60x will take you to 4200 in 10x), in rig B it is around 1500 uM
-   - Put the electrode in again and focus it.
-Set electrode coordinates to 0 again.
     - Go to 3000 on Z and focus the electrode.
 Set that as **home in**.
-Turn into *approach mode* and go to positive in **Z**.
+Turn into *approach mode* and go to positive coordinates in the **Z** axis.
 Set  that position as **home out**.
 Make sure that the electrode can safely swing in and out.

 ## 4. Multiclamp
 - Reset default
 - Standard configuration
 - Check system noise: Should be less than **10**.
+- Check electrode resistances
+    - p50s: 3.5 mOhms
+    - p52s: 9.0 mOhms
+    - p53s: 13.0 mOhms

-### **Caution:** Before dissecting, always check the perfussion.
+### **Caution:** Before dissecting, always check the perfussion and that the gas is running.
 It's always the most common and fatal source of errors.